 So what is different about Compassion?
 There are two main distinctions I tell people about:

 We call it “holistic child development.”
 Through sponsorship, we make sure that the needs in all the different areas of a child’s life are addressed.
 We help children go to school, receive medical care, eat nutritious meals, and learn many important life skills.
 What most excites me is that we help children discover God’s love for them.
 I know that sponsoring through Compassion means children like Maryuri, the little girl I sponsor in Honduras, will attend a program where they will be loved and nurtured by the local church.

 - Local churches have ownership of and implement Compassion’s programs.

-That is why I love Compassion; the gospel of Jesus is at the heart of everything we do, because people who love and follow Jesus are leading and carrying out the work, top to bottom.
+That is why I love Compassion—Jesus is at the centre of everything we do, because people who love and follow Jesus are leading and carrying out the work, top to bottom.
 Though I didn’t attend church as a child or live in poverty, I have been through difficult times in my life that left me frustrated and dejected.
 I remember feeling helpless but later finding hope in the Church.
 I learned of the promise we have in God.
 I experienced the life-changing power of the gospel and see its impact on my own development.
 That is why I chose Compassion, because children are given this same opportunity to hear about the life-changing gospel in the context of a caring local church!

-I know firsthand the impact the gospel can have on a person’s life, because at a local church, one can hear the gospel!
+I know firsthand the impact the local church can have on a person’s life, because at a local church, one can hear the gospel!
 As much as I want my own daughters to know God and experience His love, I want that for our sponsored child Maryuri and other children around the world.
-I want them to experience hope, I want them to be free from poverty and I want them to live out their full potential—in Christ.
+I want them to experience hope in God’s love, I want them to be free from poverty and I want them to live out their full, God-given potential.

 For each person considering child sponsorship, there are different reasons for choosing one organization over another, but I know why I chose Compassion.
 We love children and we love the church.
 And that is my answer when people ask how Compassion is different from other organizations.